-Zelensky likely to meet Biden in first overseas visit since invasion - follow live
+Zelensky on his way to meet Biden in first overseas visit since invasion - latest

-Volodymyr Zelensky is likely to reach Washington today to meet Joe Biden and visit Congress, marking his first visit out of Kyiv after Vladimir Putin launched an invasion of Ukraine.
+Volodymyr Zelensky is on his way to Washington today to meet Joe Biden and visit Congress, marking his first visit out of Kyiv after Vladimir Putin launched an invasion of Ukraine.

-The Ukrainian president is already on his way to the US, reported CNN citing two sources.
+On my way to the US to strengthen resilience and defense capabilities of Ukraine, he said.

 Mr Zelensky and Mr Biden are expected to meet at the White House as Ukraine presses on its demand for more air defence systems to counter Russian missile strikes.